Amper: Ammer

-North of Unterammergau, the river leaves the Bavarian Alps after about 15 kilometers and then flows through the Ammer-Loisach hill country to the north.
+North of Unterammergau, the river leaves the Bavarian Alps after about 15 kilometers and flows through the Ammer-Loisach hill country to the north.
 In this young moraine landscape, created from the deposits of the Isar-Loisach glacier during the Würm glacial period, the Ammer cuts up to 80 meters deep into the moraine and the molasse underneath and forms the Ammerschlucht, also called Ammerleite.
 To the south of Hohenpeißenberg, the Ammer Gorge bends to the east.
 At Peißenberg, the river leaves the gorge and turns back north.
 It flows through a long, wide valley until it flows into the Ammersee east of Dießen am Ammersee.
 A little before that, the Alte Ammer branches off to the left, which after a short run is absorbed by the longer but usually less watery Rott, which also flows into the Ammersee.

 Amper

 After exiting the Ammersee near Eching am Ammersee, the Amper valley first cuts through a terminal moraine landscape of the Isar-Loisach glacier from the Würm glacial period near Grafrath and then flows through the Munich gravel plain from Fürstenfeldbruck.
 To the northeast of Dachau it comes into the area of the tertiary Danube-Isar hill country and finally flows into the Isar at Moosburg.
-Southwest of Moosburg, most of its water (30 m³/s) is withdrawn from the Amper and fed to the Isar through a canal south of Moosburg.
+Southwest of Moosburg, most of its water (30 m3/s) is withdrawn from the Amper and fed to the Isar through a canal south of Moosburg.
 This water is used to generate energy in the Uppenborn works on the Mittlere-Isar canal through another connecting canal.
 Immediately before it flows into the Isar, another part of the water is branched off and flows as the Klötzlmühlbach north of the Isar to Landshut.

 Tributaries

 The first tributary of the Ammer is shortly after the connection of the outflows from the Große Ammerquellen with the Linder is the approximately 7 kilometers long near Kohlbach.
 Its longest tributary in the Ammergau Alps is the Halbammer, which flows into it from the left at Saulgrub.
 In the area of the Ammer Gorge, the Ammer only takes in smaller streams.
 After exiting the gorge, the 19-kilometer-long Eyach and the 43-kilometer long Ach, which forms the outflow of the Staffelsee and is the longest tributary of the Ammer before it flows into the Ammersee, flow into it from the right in quick succession near Oberhausen.
 Larger tributaries in the further course to the Ammersee are the Angerbach near Weilheim in Upper Bavaria, the Grünbach near Wielenbach and the Kinschbach near Pähl, all of which flow into them from the right.

-Larger tributaries of the Ammersee are the Rott near Dießen am Ammersee and Kienbach and Fischbach in Herrsching am Ammersee.
+Larger tributaries of the Ammersee are the Rott near Dießen am Ammersee and the Kienbach and Fischbach in Herrsching am Ammersee.